Background

 • Donald Street Reserve – slip lane removal and open space improvements.

-That's why are asking nearby residents, businesses, traders and visitors to share their feedback and comments on the four designs.
+That's why we're asking residents, businesses, traders and visitors to share their feedback and comments.
 This will help finalise designs for the respective projects.

 Learn more about each project and share your feedback and comments below.
 Engagement closes midnight Friday 5 December 2025.